 Different Managed Services Providers take different approaches to onboarding, and you should understand what your process will look like.

-Your provider may have an onboarding cost that is separate from your agreement’s monthly recurring cost.
+Your provider may have an onboarding cost that is separate from your managed services agreement’s monthly recurring cost.
 This would not cover any upgrades.
 It instead covers the time it takes your MSP to set up the systems they will use to monitor your environment and the time for the engineers to familiarize themselves with the environment they will soon be supporting.

 Instead of charging a separate onboarding fee, some providers will use your first month’s fee to cover onboarding.
 This means your MSP is not completely ready to support at the first month of the contract and will use that time to onboard.